-The Director of Security along with the Account Manager for Allied Universal are primarily responsible for conducting intensive and continuing training for campus security officers.
-Training subjects include jurisdiction, legal considerations, report writing/interview skills, Use of Force, the Clery Act, Title IX, public relations, crisis intervention, verbal de-escalation, emergency response, first aid, and physical security.
-Training includes inservice sessions with department and guest lecturers, applicable online training/webinars, and regular supervisor training sessions.
+The Director of Safety and Security along with the Account Manager for Allied Universal are primarily responsible for conducting intensive and continuing training for campus security officers.
+Training topics include: jurisdiction, legal considerations, report writing/interview skills, Use of Force, the Clery Act, Title IX, public relations, emergency response, and physical security.
+Training includes online training/webinars and in person training when time and duties allow.